ahmetcankaratas/algotrasoft-community-nextjs/README.md

 <hr>
 <div align="center">
-This app is also developed on Angular with tailwind with different features.
+This app is also developed on Angular with different features.
 Click the link below to view.

 <b>Angular Version:</b> https://github.com/ahmetcankaratas/algotrasoft-community-angular
 </div>